-The bearded seal has gray to brown fur and squared-off front flippers with strong claws that it uses to open breathing holes in the ice.
-It has a round head, small eyes, and a large, wide muzzle with bristly white whiskers.
+The bearded seal has gray-to-brown fur and distinctive, squared-off front flippers with strong claws, which it uses to create and maintain breathing holes in the ice.
+It has a round head, small eyes, and a broad muzzle with thick, bristly white whiskers.

 Bearded seal pups may have a black stripe running up the middle of their forehead.